altamirSilvaJr/mp3ToWav/README.md

 # mp3ToWav
-This simple python codes converts .mp3 audio file to .wav It's includes a function using the pocketsphinx library for speech recognition to transcribe the content of the audio file.
+This simple python codes converts .mp3 audio file to .wav It includes a function using the pocketsphinx library for speech recognition to transcribe the content of the audio file in a string.